5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/BDPROCHOT/README.md

    - **Mount the EFI Partition**:
    - **Add `DisablePROCHOT.efi`**:
      - Copy `DisablePROCHOT.efi` to the `EFI/OC/Drivers` directory in your EFI partition.
-     - Open your `config.plist` using ProperTree or OpenCore Configurator.
+     - Open your `config.plist` using ProperTree
      - Add an entry under `UEFI > Drivers`:
        ```xml
        <dict>